karanparmar1/karanparmar1/README.md

 - 👋 Hi, I’m @karanparmar1
-- 👀 I’m a Frontend Devloper
+- 👀 I’m a Fullstack Engineer
-- 🌱 I’m currently learning FullStack development
+- 🌱 I’m currently expanding my development skills as well as architectural skills
 - 📫 You can reach me via linkedin https://www.linkedin.com/in/karanparmar1/

 <!---